 Sarah’s Key is a story that I read in two parts.
 Fittingly, it’s also written in two parts.
 I had started this book earlier this year, but something made me set it aside for awhile.
 I only recently came back to it.
 Despite what the break may signify, I did enjoy this novel.
 Sarah’s Key … More A story in two parts

 A little fortune cookie motivation today.
 Procrastination is the fear of success.
 What are you waiting for?
 Or perhaps a better question is what are you afraid of?

 How many hours a day do you spend doing what you love?
 Do you feel happy about how you spend your time?
 Growing up, I always wanted to be a writer.
 After more than 15 years working as a communications professional, I still love it.
 Since the birth of my daughter at the end of … More What does it take to make you happy?

 Once a month, I round up some of the inspiring, intriguing and interesting things that I’ve read and written recently and share them all with you.
 February’s round-up was underway when we got an unexpected early arrival–our new baby.
 Talk about inspiring, intriguing and interesting.
-Something new has popped up at the farm.
-Elizabeth Audrey … More Reading & writing round-up
+View this post on Instagram Something new has popped up … More Reading & writing round-up

 A couple of weeks ago I had a very disappointing experience with a company that was doing some work around our house.
 The interaction got me thinking about customer service, apologies and how to handle difficult situations.
 First, some background.
 We first worked with this company nearly 6 years ago, and all of our interactions up … More Dealing with difficult customers and the art of the apology